 Automated emails are carefully planned emails and sent to subscribers at specific time intervals or as a response to the actions of the recipients on a particular website.
 These emails can be sent either individually or as part of a drip email campaign.

 Marketers set the conditions which trigger automated email sending.
-After that, every time a subscriber fulfills the trigger, they will receive the pre-written email.
+After that, each time a subscriber fulfills the trigger, they receive the pre-written email.
 Automated emails shine in onboarding new customers.
-For instance, instead of sending a new customer a single email, marketers send an entire series, thus guiding them effectively as they interact with a brand’s products or services.
+For instance, instead of sending a single email to a new customer, marketers send an entire series, thus guiding them effectively as they interact with a brand.

-To run an effective automated email series, marketers should use email marketing services.
-They allow to send emails based on the actions of subscribers and according to the events such as an abandoned cart, registration, purchase, or any other custom event.
+Email marketing services allow to send emails based subscribers' actions according to the events such as an abandoned cart, registration, purchase, or any other custom event.
 Besides, these platforms take care of the technical side of things, thus, marketers don’t need to hire a developer.

 Why are automated emails important?

 - They are automatic.
 Marketers do not need to hire someone who will click “send” every time they have to send specific emails.
 Instead, they only have to specify the criteria to trigger the emails and leave the rest to email automation.

 - Automated emails shine in nurturing leads.
 These emails nurture leads by sending them useful information at the right time.
 If the messages are relevant and engaging, the recipients will reach out to learn more about a business, its products or services.
 Hence, they will be closer to the last sales funnel stage.

 - They help in sales.
 Automated emails assist sales teams in determining the content that leads engage with.
 In turn, this enables salespeople to reach out to these prospects with appropriate products or services.